nwutils/create-desktop-shortcuts/README.md

 `outputPath` | String  | Any valid path to a folder  | Current user's desktop       | Path where the shortcut will be placed.
 `name`       | String  | Any file system safe string | Uses name from filePath      | The name of the shortcut file.
 `overwrite`  | Boolean | `true`, `false`             | false                        | If true, will replace any existing file in the `outputPath` with matching `name`.
 See above note for more details.

+### Special paths

+The `filePath` for all OS's can be set to an executable name directly if it is available in the user's PATH.
+For example, if you set it to `'node'` or `'python'` or `'cmd'` and the user can access those from PATH variables, it will work automatically.
+But the file must exist and must be an actual executable, otherwise you should hard code the value.

+The `filePath` and `outputPath` can use environment variables on Windows, like `'%appData%'`.
+See the "Add to start menu" section below for more examples.

+The `filePath` and `outputPath` can start with `~` or `/` on Linux or OSX and the paths will be resolved automatically.

 ### Add to start menu